Why I Still Sometimes Print Papers: And How I Do It Better?

 I believe you can print 4 pages of a typical paper article (2x2 portrait) and keep it readable.

 The reason why you should do it is not limited to money issues.
 When you can see four pages simultaneously, alongside your pen notes and highlights, it might be easier to read, think about, and discuss them with people.
-I believe it is better to hold at once hold in your eyesight more pages, more stuff people’s understanding reduces to (memorabilia, more Bacon’s token or what?).

 How to print it 2x2?